 Roles and responsibilities also move up a gear.
 Software development teams require ‘agile coaches’, ‘software development managers’ and ‘DevOps’ personnel – the bringing together of software development and software delivery in a commercially beneficial infrastructure.
 Such roles have perhaps previously been the monopoly of larger southern-based software development teams and finding those skill sets in the northwest is challenging in the short-term – especially when rapidly scaling teams.
 It’s important to recognise that although changes are happening, it will take some time for the existing skills gap to close.
 That’s part and parcel of the development of the region and of our skills as a nation in terms of education.
 There aren’t enough software development graduates, never mind developers in the region.

 So, is Manchester a victim of it’s own success?
 For now the city has some challenges to face as the region becomes home to the digital teams in some of the country’s largest brands.
 Outsourced software development partners are able to provide the skill sets for rapid development – be that a move into a new market or dominance of existing ones.
 Even scaling for seasonality in trading – such as Christmas

 Nearshorers like Godel can offer clients teams of talented software developers who can be ‘plugged-in’ to the in-house development teams almost instantly, providing rapid scalability.
-Delivered from software development centres of excellence in Belarus whilst being headquartered in Manchester city centre, the region’s digitally native businesses can enjoy the benefits of having the right developers at hand to meet the business challenges they face.
-Minsk has over 60 universities with thousands of software development graduates each year – that’s a dearth of talent at their disposal.
+Delivered from software development centres of excellence in Europe whilst being headquartered in Manchester city centre, the region’s digitally native businesses can enjoy the benefits of having the right developers at hand to meet the business challenges they face.

 Manchester’s new neighbours have what they need to be able to grow, and there is confidence that Manchester can rightfully be crowned the second largest tech-hub in the UK.